nickgogan/0project-YTArchive/docs/testing-guide.md

 - Consistent temp directory patterns
 - Better debugging with organized structure
 - Production-ready logging organization
+- Complete test isolation with dedicated directories

+> **📚 For detailed logging architecture documentation**, see the comprehensive "Logging Architecture" section in `docs/user-guide.md` which explains the purpose, content types, and usage patterns for each directory.

 ## 🧠 Memory Leak Detection